vmware-tanzu/tanzu-dev-portal/content/practices/value-stream-map/index.md

 ---
-title: "Value Stream Map"
-linkTitle: "Value Stream Map"
+date: '2021-04-28'
-description: "Visualize the steps an organization takes to create & deliver value to customers in order to help eliminate \"waste.\" A common use case is a path to production and product development life cycle."
+description: Visualize the steps an organization takes to create & deliver value to customers in order to help eliminate "waste."
+A common use case is a path to production and product development life cycle.

-tags: ["Kickoff", "Discovery", "Framing", "Inception"]
+image: default-cover.png
+lastmod: '2021-04-28'
-length: "1-2 hours"
+length: 1-2 hours
+linkTitle: Value Stream Map
-participants: "Core team, subject matter experts (as needed)"
+participants: Core team, subject matter experts (as needed)

-image: "default-cover.png"
-lastmod: "2021-04-21"
+remote: false
+tags:
+- Kickoff
+- Discovery
+- Framing
+- Inception
+title: Value Stream Map
+what:
+- Whiteboard or digital version like [Miro](https://miro.com/)
+- Sticky notes
+- Sharpies / markers
+when:
+- This activity can be done as early as the Kickoff if there are concerns about many teams creating one system or known problems in product development life cycle.
+Otherwise, it can be done as part of technical Discovery, Framing, or any time the team finds itself bogged down with an inefficient process.
 why:
 - To identify how we could deliver user and/or business value faster and/or more often by identifying delays, unnecessary features and hand-offs.
 - To understand the steps and people involved in a process so that we can improve collaboration and preclude potential blockers.
-when:
-- This activity can be done as early as the Kickoff if there are concerns about many teams creating one system or known problems in product development life cycle.
-Otherwise, it can be done as part of technical Discovery, Framing, or any time the team finds itself bogged down with an inefficient process.
-what:
-- "Whiteboard or digital version like [Miro](https://miro.com/)"
-- Sticky notes
-- Sharpies / markers

-remote: false
 ---

 ## How to Use this Method

 ### Sample Agenda & Prompts